echoz04/FeatureRoot-Architecture/README.md

     ├── GameplayFlow.cs
     └── GameplayScope.cs

-- `Scope` — класс наследующийся от `LifetimeScope`, отвечает за фазу Register (Регистрацию зависимостей и внедрения параметров).
+- `Scope` — a class inheriting from `LifetimeScope`, esponsible for the Register phase (registering dependencies and injecting parameters).
-- `Flow` — реализует интерфейс `IStartable`, является единой точкой входа на сцену и отвечает за начальную логику и запуск серсисов.
+- `Flow` — implements the `IStartable`, interface, acts as the single entry point for the scene and handles initial logic and service startup.
-- Внутри папки — находится папка с фичами, например "Character/", где лежал Root, Logic и View.
+- Inside the folder, there is a folder for features, e.g., "Character/", containing Root, Logic, and View.

-# Пример реализации персонажа (Gameplay):
+# Example of Character Implementation (Gameplay):

     Character/
     ├── Logic/